 Example

-The following figure shows an example.
+The preceding figure shows an example.
 A company uses Account A to deploy a VPC named VPC1 in the China (Hangzhou) region and a VPC named VPC3 in the China (Qingdao) region.
 The company uses Account B to deploy a VPC named VPC2 in the China (Hangzhou) region.
 Elastic Compute Service (ECS) instances are deployed in the VPCs.
 The VPCs cannot communicate with each other.
 To accommodate business growth, the company wants to establish network communication among the VPCs.

-In this case, the company can use CEN to connect VPC1 and VPC2 to the Enterprise Edition transit router in the China (Hangzhou) region that belongs to Account A. Then, the company can connect VPC3 to the Enterprise Edition transit router in the China (Qingdao) region that belongs to Account A. This way, the company can use bandwidth plans to create inter-region connections between the transit routers in the China (Hangzhou) and China (Qingdao) regions to enable network communication among VPC1, VPC2, and VPC3.
+In this case, the company can use CEN to connect VPC1 and VPC2 to the Enterprise Edition transit router in the China (Hangzhou) region that belongs to Account A. Then, the company can connect VPC3 to the Enterprise Edition transit router in the China (Qingdao) region that belongs to Account A. This way, the company can create inter-region connections between the transit routers in the China (Hangzhou) and China (Qingdao) regions to enable network communication among VPC1, VPC2, and VPC3.

 Prerequisites